ibm-cloud-docs/openwhisk/openwhisk_mobile_sdk.md

 ## Invoke an OpenWhisk action

 To invoke a remote action, you can call `invokeAction` with the action name.
-You can specify the namespace that the action belongs to, or leave it blank to accept the default namespace.
 Use a dictionary to pass parameters to the action as needed.

 For example:
 ```swift